Save the Internet from WordPress speed abuse.

 The recommendation is #333 dark-gray on white to reduce harsh contrast.
 But going lower contrast than #333 makes viewers squint to attempt reading text – even when the font size is 18px.
 We recommend using browser tools for checking font specifications including color and size.

-Below are webtype specification for the sample low-contrast web screen above.
+Below are webtype specification for low-contrast.

 Body text <p> specifications.